telerik/xaml-docs/controls/radrichtextbox/getting-started/net-core-support.md

 ## Migration from .NET Framework

 If you are migrating from .NET Framework, note that there are several changes made to the assemblies.
-Several DLLs are now merged in а new asssembly that is named __Telerik.Windows.Controls.RichTextBox.dll__.
+Several DLLs are now merged in а new assembly that is named __Telerik.Windows.Controls.RichTextBox.dll__.
 These merged DLLs are the following ones:

 * __Telerik.Windows.Documents.dll__
 * __Telerik.Windows.Controls.RichTextBoxUI.dll__